 We are able to appropriate the blessings of God because of what Jesus has done.
 It is His faith that obtained the things of God for us.
 We simply receive them by exercising our faith in what He has done.
 Our faith is in trusting what He has accomplished.

 God is not moved by our whining and begging.
 To have faith is to show we trust and rely upon Him, and not look at the circumstances.
 We simply ask Him in faith, trust Him, and thank Him for the victory.
 The reason the Bible says that we can’t please God without faith is because God is pleased when He can bless us.
 He can’t bless us unless we show Him faith.
 Now, it is obvious throughout the Scriptures we have to ask for things that are scriptural (1 John 5:14).
 That goes without saying.

 So how do we acquire faith?
 It comes by hearing, by reading His Word, by speaking it out of our own mouths, and by listening to good Biblical teachings on the subject.
 There is no other way to acquire faith.
 Romans 10:17 says, “So then faith cometh by hearing, and hearing by the word of God.”

 What circumstance, problem or dream have you given up on?
-Are you willing to examine your faith, welcome God’s correction and receive His blessings in the New Year?
-Make the decision to renew your faith in 2018.
+Are you willing to examine your faith, welcome God’s correction and receive His blessings?
+Put your faith into action today!

 Excerpt from Bill’s book, Recession Proof Living